 This tofu taco filling will keep for 3-4 days in the fridge (great for meal prep!).
 It also works well in burritos, grain bowls, or served on lettuce leaves instead of taco shells to make low-carb vegan tacos.

 RELATED PLANT-BASED RECIPES FROM THE BLOG:

 - Vegan BBQ Portobello Wrap with Pinto Beans

 - Vegan Collard Wraps with Sweet Potato and Kimchi Filling

 How many calories are in vegan tofu tacos?

 The amount of calories in these vegan tofu tacos will largely depend on what else you’re topping them with.
 The kind of tortillas (flour or corn, soft or crispy) and their size will matter too.

 This recipe for tofu tacos with fajita vegetables yields a generous amount of taco filling.
 It will be enough for at least 8 well-filled tacos.

 So if we divide this amount of taco filling into eight portions, each portion will have around 150 calories*.

-To assemble these tofu tacos, the taco filling is served on a small flour tortilla and topped with diced avocado, shredded purple cabbage, cilantro, and a squeeze of lime juice (see pictures).
-This setup brings it to around 280 calories*.
+To make tofu tacos, this taco filling is served on a small flour tortilla and topped with diced avocado, shredded purple cabbage, cilantro, and a squeeze of lime juice (see pictures).
+This brings it to around 280 calories*.